Serving all people by providing personalized health and wellness through exemplary care, education and research.

 An inverted nipple

-Swollen lymph nodes under the arm and/or above the collarbone
+Swollen lymph nodes under the arm or above the collarbone

 IBC is most often diagnosed with a physical exam by your doctor.
 Certain tests will also be done.
 These confirm a diagnosis and help with staging.
-With staging, the cancer is classified according to how much and where it has spread.
+Staging is the process of finding out how much cancer there is and where it has spread.
 Staging helps the doctors plan treatment.
-IBC is classified as either stage III or stage IV breast cancer.
-This is because it’s usually advanced by the time it’s found.
-For more information on staging, visit www.cancer.gov/cancertopics/wyntk/breast/page7.
+IBC is classified as either stage III or stage IV breast cancer on a 0 to IV scale.
+This is because it has usually spread beyond the breast (advanced) by the time it’s found.

 Tests that may be done include: